icip-cas/ChatAlpaca/README.md

 ## Data Generation Process

-To generate the Alpacapalooza dataset, we started with the original [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) data.
+To generate the ChatAlpaca dataset, we started with the original [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) data.
 We used the instructions from this dataset as the starting point for our conversations.

 ### Utterance Generation